Thu 4 until Sun 7 June 2020 (postponed to 2021)

 This is going to be an unforgettable 4-day trip with a great group of like-minded people.
 The exact program will be communicated to participants before the trip, but rest assured this is going to be a very complete itinerary that does full justice to everything that happened before, during and after D-Day.
 The program also depends much on traffic conditions, so we have to be a bit flexible, but again rest assured that we will see virtually all important places like we did in 2019.

-- Thursday 4 June – Afterwork departure, hotel in Le Havre
+- Thursday 4 June – Afterwork departure, hotel in Caen

 - Friday 5 June – Visit Caen Mémorial and Sword, Juno & Gold beaches

-- Saturday 6 June – Visit to Utah beach & Cherbourg
+- Saturday 6 June – Visit Omaha beach (beach, US Cemetery, Pointe du Hoc)

-- Sunday 7 June (holiday in Belgium!) – Visit Omaha beach (including US Cemetery)
+- Sunday 7 June – Visit to Utah beach & Sainte-Mère Église & paratroopers

 We are truly following the entire coast line of lower Normandy with visits to cities, villages, cemeteries, historic sites and many more.
 The following destinations are only a few of them, more will be in the actual program.